ImDuy/IFN582-UniStay/README.md

 ```bash
 app.config['MYSQL_PASSWORD'] = '' # change your database password here
 ```

-2. Run `database.sql` to add sample data
+2. Run `database.sql` to create database and add sample data

-3. Run `run.py` file or use this command to run the application:
+3. Run `run.py` or use this command to run the application:

 ```bash
 flask --app app run